davesnowdon/devoxxuk2018-dl-workshop/README.md

     compile "org.nd4j:nd4j-cuda-8.0-platform:${dl4j_version}"

 ## Running on an AWS EC2 instance

+__NOTE: This does not seem to work with current AWS deep learning AMIs that support cuda 8 & 9__

 You can run the code on this repo on an AWS GPU instance:
 * Select a GPU instance such as a p3.2xlarge
-* Select the following AMI "Deep Learning AMI (Ubuntu) Version 8.0 - ami-5d7c5024" this has CUDA and CUDNN pre-installed.
+* Select the following AMI "Deep Learning AMI (Ubuntu)" this has CUDA and CUDNN pre-installed.
 * You'll then want to enable the CUDA backend for ND4J, see above.
 * If you want to use the Oracle JDK you'll need to edit your PATH to remove /home/ubuntu/anaconda3/bin

+## Running in offline mode
+@neomatrix369 added the ability to package this repo with the depedencies and run in offline mode.

+Install offline plugin:
+`gradle updateOfflineRepository -PofflineRepositoryRoot=./offline-repository`

+Download dependencies into offline-repository:
+`gradle updateOfflineRepository -PofflineRepositoryRoot=./offline-repository :ex0-setup:ex0run`

+Run task in offline mode:
+`gradle -PofflineRepositoryRoot=./offline-repository :ex0-setup:ex0run --offline`

 ## Thanks
 Thanks to Skymind (https://skymind.ai/) who maintain DL4J and ND4J